Victoria Australian rules football team: Western Australia

 Western Australia's rivalry stems from dislike coming from a number of reasons, like a feeling in Western Australia that Victoria never gave them the credit they deserve, despite some of the best players of all time coming from the state.
 It has been described that Western Australia has disdain for Victoria.
 Some games widely regarded as some of the best in the history of Australian football were played between Victoria and Western Australia in the 1980s.

 Leigh Matthews in a game against Western Australia knocked out Barry Cable with a high hit, at Subiaco Oval.
 The incident caused an enormous amount of angst in Western Australia.

-Shane Parker a former Western Australia player, has stated about his memories of State of Origin growing up "when I was a kid the State of Origin games were the greatest ever.
+Shane Parker, a former Western Australia player, has stated about his memories of State of Origin growing up: "When I was a kid the State of Origin games were the greatest ever.
 It was a really big thing to see the WA side play, particularly against Victoria".

 The entire Western Australian team that won the 1961 Interstate Carnival was inducted into the Western Australian Hall of Champions, because they won a breakthrough carnival, which had been dominated by Victoria.

 Notable State of Origin games

 Victoria has been involved in some of the most notable interstate games in the history of Australian football.
 These include:

-1984: Victoria 16.12.(108) d South Australia 16.8.(104).
+1984: Victoria 16.12 (108) d.
+South Australia 16.8 (104).
 A packed house at Football Park set the stage for a thriller.
-Stephen Kernahan (SA) kicked 10 goals, Paul Salmon (Vic) 5 and Peter Daicos (Vic) 3.
+Stephen Kernahan (S.A.) kicked 10 goals, Paul Salmon (Vic.) scored 5, and Peter Daicos (Vic.) scored.